 Please note that our itineraries are completely flexible.
 If you have a different idea in mind (want to add or remove nights, services, etc), you can just let us know.
 Please do not hesitate to contact us to get your custom-made itinerary.

 Santiago de Compostela can be the final stage of the Camino de Santiago, or the beginning of a new route towards the sea.
-The Finisterre Way is much more than a simple prolongation of the Camino de Santiago, as this route comes from the Roman and Celtic tradition.
+The Finisterre Way, or Camino de Finisterre (known as “Fisterra” in Galician language) is much more than a simple prolongation of the Camino de Santiago, as this route comes from the Roman and Celtic tradition.
 During these periods, Finisterre was considered to be the End of the World.
 In fact, this is the origin of the term: Finis (end) terre (world).

 This route is really well marked, but one of the stages is quite long.
 That is a why a minimum level of fitness is required.